-The following areas have been noted as having improved; however further improvements are needed:
+The following areas were noted in the 2021 survey as having improved since 2019 however further improvements are needed:

-- The SEND training offer has increased and improved however further development opportunities are required in some areas for schools, parent carers and health professionals. - The SEND Local Offer. - Communication and coproduction with parent carers. - Timeliness of the EHC needs assessment process and quality of EHCPs
+- The SEND training offer has increased and improved however further development opportunities are required in some areas for schools, parent carers and health professionals. - Ongoing improvement of the SEND Local Offer including content geared towards professionals. - Communication and coproduction with parent carers have improved and WCF is more responsive to schools.
+Communication with parent carers and schools from SEND professionals has room for further improvement and increased joined up working across health social care and education is needed. - Timeliness of the EHC needs assessment process and quality of EHCPs are improved.
+Assessment process could be simplified and improved with and increased focus on funding and the ability to complete the process online.

-Further identified improvements needed:
+Further improvements needed identified anew in the 2021 survey were:

-- A focus on long-term sustainability within the SEND Strategy and plans, describing how things link together - Increased and improved access to the Educational Psychology Service - Increased support for schools through mental health networks and improvements in CYP's access to appropriate Emotional Well Being and Mental Health Services to meet need. - Multiagency involvement in annual reviews followed by timely amendments to EHCPs - Ensuring that funding in educational settings for CYP with SEND is sufficient - An effective and clearly articulated continuum of provision for CYP with SEND which addresses gaps, celebrates good practice, and ensures provision is made in a timely manner
+- A focus on long-term sustainability within the SEND strategy and plans, describing how things link together - Increased and improved access to the Educational Psychology Service - Increased support for schools through mental health networks and improvements in CYP's access to the Child and Adolescent Mental Health Service (CAMHS). - Multiagency involvement in annual reviews followed by timely amendments to EHCPs - Ensuring that funding in educational settings for CYP with SEND is sufficient - An effective and clearly articulated continuum of provision for CYP with SEND which addresses gaps, celebrates good practice, and ensures provision is made in a timely manner